 A resourceful astromech droid, R2-D2 served Padmé Amidala, Anakin Skywalker and Luke Skywalker in turn, showing great bravery in rescuing his masters and their friends from many perils.
 A skilled starship mechanic and fighter pilot's assistant, he formed an unlikely but enduring friendship with the fussy protocol droid C-3PO.

 The X-wing is a versatile Rebel Alliance starfighter that balances speed with firepower.
 Armed with four laser cannons and two proton torpedo launchers, the X-wing can take on anything the Empire throws at it.
 Nimble engines give the X-wing an edge during dogfights, and it can make long-range jumps with its hyperdrive and its astromech droid co-pilot.
 Luke Skywalker is famous for destroying the Death Star behind the controls of an X-wing.

-Owen Lars built his homestead into a productive farm, and lived there with his love, Beru.
+Owen Lars continued his father Cliegg’s efforts to build his homestead into a productive farm, working alongside his wife, Beru.
 Helping with the dreary chores required to keep the farm profitable, Owen relied on his nephew Luke Skywalker.
 He could not rein in Luke's drive for adventure, though.
 Young Skywalker longed to leave Tatooine and join the Imperial Academy, to live life among the stars.
 Owen forbade it, reminding Luke that he was needed on the moisture farm.
 Skywalker would eventually leave the farm, but under tragic circumstances.
 Imperials searching for missing droids razed the Lars homestead and killed Owen and Beru.